top of page

 Interviews

-We first conducted interviews with current WPA's, our goal behind our interviews was to investigate how our stakeholders communicate with other WPAs, navigate challenges, and fulfill their roles while also highlighting current strengths and weaknesses in their current role.
+We first conducted interviews with current WPAs.
+Our goal was to investigate how our stakeholders communicate with other WPAs, navigate challenges, and fulfill their roles while also highlighting current strengths and weaknesses.

-• Goal: Drive our user journey and understand their current process of how they connect and supervise
+• Goal: Drive our user journey and understand their current process for connecting and supervising.

 • Conducting: Throughout our interviews, we inquired about their current communication methods, day-to-day processes, and strategies for overcoming challenges.

-• Insights: Our 3 interviewees share similar pain points but have different ways of addressing their needs
+• Insights: Our three interviewees shared similar pain points but had different ways of addressing their needs.

 Main Takeaways

-• No sustainable way of communication between other WPA’s
+• No sustainable means of communication between WPAs.

-• There is no one single source that houses all resources for WPAs
+• No single source for all resources WPAs need.

 Task Analysis

-We conducted a task analysis to comprehend how our users currently complete tasks and identify potential pain points in their workflow.
+We conducted a task analysis to understand how our users currently complete tasks and identify potential pain points in their workflow.

 • Main issue: Communication gaps among WPAs.